berndleinfelder/qmpbackup/README.md

 Limitations
 -----------

-1) Dirty-bitmaps are not saved through vm shutdowns currently, qmpbackup will fail accordingly if no bitmap exists and an incremental backup is attempted.
-This feature is currently worked on in Qemu and future versions might change that behavior and will make bitmaps persistent.
+1) As persitent dirty-bitmaps were added to qemu in 2.10, dirty-bitmaps are saved through vm shutdowns.

 2) Using the QMP protocol it cannot be used together with libvirt as libvirt exclusively uses the virtual machines monitor socket.
 I think it will make sure